|Dorset holiday||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 rotting fermentation process correctly the right process will dominate.

 First: select your apples.
 The taste of the product will depend on the taste of the apples.
-The best vinegar we have tasted came from a wild apple tree: the apples were small, hard, dry and not good eating but they had incredible flavour.
+The best vinegar we have tasted came from a wild apple tree: the apples were small, hard, astringent and sharp and not good eating but they had incredible flavour.
 So try tasting wild apples - sometimes you may be surprised!
-Many eating apple varieties will make fine vinegar - see the jar in the photo.
+Many eating apple varieties will also make fine vinegar - see the jar in the photo.

 Second step: Don't use many brown, mouldy apples - most of the surface browning you get on apples is caused by mould and this can be distasteful, so too much will impair the vinegar.
 Cut, mince, crush or otherwise mangle the good apples: we aren't trying to extract the juice at this stage - although you can do that is you wish (and have a press) - but we do want the maximum surface for the fermentation to work on.
 The apple pieces don't have to be very small - slicing the apples is adequate.

-Put the treated apples into a container - you need one that you can cover with a cloth, to exclude flies and such while allowing the air access.
+Put the treated apples into containers - you need ones that you can cover with a cloth, to exclude flies and such while allowing the air access.
+The better the air access, the faster can the bacteria work, so shallow, wide jars or other containers are best.
+A bucket is fine.

 If the apples are not very sweet, or you have added significant water,add some sugar.
-If you add too much you will simply get sweet vinegar.
+If you add too much you will simply get very strong vinegar.
 If the apples don't contain enough sugar then the vinegar will be weak.

 If you have some yeast, add a little: dried bakers yeast is fine.
 If you don't have yeast - the apples already have natural, wild yeast on their skins.
-A little extra simply speeds things up!
-Yeast isn't vital to the process anyway - the bacteria can turn sugar straight to vinegar.
-Yeast probably works faster in softening the apple pieces.
+A little extra simply speeds things up! added yeast isn't vital to the process anyway as there are wild yeast spores.
+Yeast probably works faster in softening the apple pieces than do the bacteria as yeast fermentation does not need air.

 You can also, if you have access to it, add some mother of vinegar.
 Again - the required bacteria are everywhere and you cannot exclude them, so extra mother is not a must!